U.S. Route 13 in Virginia: Accomack County

-South of the town of Onley, the road passes to the east of Nandua High School as it curves north away from the inactive railroad tracks.
+South of the town of Onley, the road passes to the east of Nandua High School as it curves north away from the abandoned railroad tracks.
 The route heads past businesses and comes to an intersection with the southern terminus of US 13 Bus., which heads east into Onley.
 US 13 continues through commercial areas along the western edge of Onley, curving northeast and crossing SR 179.
-The road comes to an interchange with US 13 Bus. north of Onley and heads onto a bridge over the business route and the inactive railroad line.
+The road comes to an interchange with US 13 Bus. north of Onley and heads onto a bridge over the business route and the abandoned railroad line.
 The route continues northeast through fields and woods with some commercial development, passing to the southeast of the community of Tasley.
 US 13 reaches an intersection with US 13 Bus. and continues through rural land with occasional development as it bypasses the town of Accomac to the northwest.
 The road passes south of a Perdue Farms chicken plant before meeting the northern terminus of US 13 Bus. to the northeast of Accomac.
 From here, the route continues northeast through agricultural areas with some woods, homes, and commercial development.
 In the community of Centerville, US 13 comes to an intersection with the eastern terminus of SR 176.
 A short distance later, the road has a junction with the southern terminus of SR 679.
 The route runs north-northeast through farmland with some woodland and occasional development, passing through the community of Gargatha.
 In the community of Nelsonia, US 13 becomes a five-lane road with a center left-turn lane and runs past homes and businesses, reaching an intersection with SR 187.
-From here, the route turns back into a four-lane divided highway and runs through a mix of farm fields and woodland.
+From here, the route turns back into a four-lane divided highway and runs through a mix of farmfields and woodland.
 Upon reaching the community of Mappsville, the median of the road turns into a center left-turn lane and it runs near residences and commercial development, forming a brief concurrency with SR 689.